 August 22 – September 2, 13.00 – 19.00

 The festival is all about finding answers, trying something new, learning from each other, and connecting with people you never thought you would meet.
-Take a hip-hop dance workshop or try open mic stand-up comedy.
+Take a hip hop dance workshop or try open mic stand-up comedy.
 Get advice on how to start a business or nail that big job interview.
-Tell us about your worst job ever or sit down and talk to a total stranger for 10 minutes about immigration.
+Imagine new visions for Malmö’s future or sit down and talk to a total stranger for 10 minutes about immigration.
 Find your opportunity.

 Malmö is an ideal place to explore this question.
 A rapidly growing and diversifying gateway city to Scandinavia, Malmö was also the point of arrival for the vast majority of refugees and asylum seekers (or “new arrivals”) settling in Sweden – up to 10,000 a week in 2015.
 Analysts estimate that the average age at which people in Sweden find their first “real” job (one that allows them to qualify for a mortgage, for example) is 29, and that it takes new arrivals up to seven years before they are gainfully employed.

 In October 2016, Van Alen Institute launched an international design competition for the temporary pavilion.
 A distinguished panel of jurors selected the Folkets House team, which drew its inspiration from Swedish labor union buildings that originated in the 19th century as venues for public meetings and cultural activities.
-The winning team is now refining its initial conceptual design to implement the project; Skanska is donating the labor to build the pavilion.
+Skanska is donating the labor to build the pavilion.

 Malmö is a city in transition: It is growing rapidly, with major development projects underway throughout the city and many initiatives in place to accommodate the city’s large number of new arrivals.
-Enskifteshagen Park is at the heart of many of these changes, with long-range plans for a new commuter rail station a block to the east and new housing in the area.
+Enskifteshagen Park is at the heart of many of these changes, with a new commuter rail station set to open in 2018, and ambitious long-range plans for new housing in the area.

 The park is located between Malmö’s Möllevången and Rosengård neighborhoods, well-known immigrant hubs with some of the city’s most diverse populations.
-Directly adjacent to the south is the Sofielunds Industrial Park, which is currently home to a wide range of small businesses.
+Directly adjacent to the south is the Sofielunds Industrial Park, which is home to a wide range of small businesses and other uses.

 Van Alen Institute has assembled a unique cross-sector coalition of government agencies, businesses, and NGOs to organize the festival, and has partnered with more then 25 organizations around the city to offer programs.